Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 by downloads before the use of Elasticsearch by Indicia.
 It can be set to blank to disable loading a predefined set.
 Other sets may be provided on the warehouse in future.

+If an array of template names is provided in this parameter then a control is shown allowing the user to choose the template to use.

 **id**

 Optional.
 Specify an ID for the `download` control allowing you to refer to it from